 Every year, thousands of Americans get sick after recreating in water, because of germs found in places where people swim.
 Every day, ten Americans die from drowning.1

 Cryptosporidium and Giardia are two of the most frequent causes of waterborne disease among humans in the United States.
 On average, there are close to 200 cases of cryptosporidiosis and giardiasis reported in Montana every year.
-One third of these persons reported swimming in the days before they became ill.
+Of those who reported risk, 51% of cases had recreational water exposure or drank untreated water in the days before they became ill.

 Drowning deaths are most common in Montana between June and August and are more likely to occur in natural bodies of water.
-Over the past five years, there have been an average of 15 drowning deaths per year in Montana - many of these deaths are due to drowning in natural waters.
+Over the past ten years, there have been an average of 20 drowning deaths per year in Montana - almost half of these deaths are due to drowning in natural waters.
 Every day, three children under the age of 14 die from drowning in the United States.

-As prevention strategies, DPHHS hosted a poster contest for elementary school children in 2014 and 2015.
-This year, we are reminding Montanans again how to stay healthy when swimming by following these prevention steps:
+DPHHS is reminding Montanans how to stay healthy this year when swimming by following these prevention steps:

 - Shower with soap before entering pool